keanehauck/keanehauck.github.io/collections/_posts/2024-06-02-childrens-movies.md

 Key to a movie's rewatchability is its humor.
 If you look at the most critically-acclaimed kids' movies, they all have one thing in common: the jokes are good.
 I wholeheartedly believe that *The Emperor's New Groove* is funnier than most of the modern comedy films I've recently watched. *Is there anything on this menu that isn't swimming in gravy?* Similarly, I was getting a tattoo a few days ago, and I was laughing out loud talking to the artist about [some of the scenes from *Monsters vs. Aliens*](https://www.youtube.com/watch?v=XNzsPZ5cqkk).

 One of the last movies I've seen in theaters was *Kung Fu Panda 4*, the most recent addition to the *Kung Fu Panda* series.
-Unfortunately, it did not live up to the hype: I found it lackluster and unenjoyable.
+Unfortunately, it did not live up to the standard of the first installments: I found it lackluster and unenjoyable.
 Why?
 Simply put: it wasn't funny!
 Even though the plot was subpar, I would have walked out of the theater with a smile on my face if it had maintained the consistency and potency of the humor from the first movie, but it didn't (the pacing of the dialogue was also weird, but that relates to a separate theory I have concerning children's media and the shortening of the American attention span).

 If a movie is only funny when you're 7, it's not good!